andyfangaf/shopify-desktop/README.md

 2. Run the Meteor app `electrify --settings dev.settings.json` (this will automatically install dependencies)

 ## Disclaimer
 This was built before the official Shopify desktop app.
-It was built as part of my internship application (which I've later joined full time).
+It was built as part of my internship application after I dropped out of high school and found myself in need of a gig.

+I hacked this together in a week so not very proud of the code... but it got me the job!